 Premium

-- The exporter does not have to pay a separate premium for a Counter-Guarantee.
-Instead, the Federal Government receives a share in the bond premium, which the exporter has to pay to the guarantor for issuing a contract bond, directly from the guarantor.
-For this purpose the guarantor will receive one invoice each for the first and the subsequent premium from the Federal Government; to begin with, an advance premium will be charged which will be finally settled at the end of each calendar year and the end of liability.
+- No separate Counter-Guarantee fee is charged to the exporter.
+Instead, the Federal Government receives from the guarantor a portion of the Counter-Guarantee fee that the exporter has to pay to the guarantor for issuing the contract bond.
+For this purpose, the guarantor receives an invoice from the Federal Government for the initial and subsequent premiums; initially, an advance premium is charged, which is finally settled at the end of each calendar year or at the end of the guarantee period

-- The usual premium has to be paid for the compulsory Contract Bond Guarantee and any Supplier Credit Guarantee which may be required.
+- The exporter must pay the usual fees for the mandatory Contract Bond Cover and any necessary Supplier Credit Cover.

 Counter-Guarantee for exporters: Your advantages at a glance